The City Library at Mailänder Platz, Stuttgart

 Broadcasting and orchestral libraries and archives

-Germany’s broadcasting and orchestral libraries are open only to employees of the relevant broadcasting corporation or to members of the symphony or opera orches tra concerned.
+Germany’s broadcasting and orchestral libraries are open only to employees of the relevant broadcasting corporation or to members of the concert or opera orchestra concerned.
 Access to the archives of Germany’s public broadcasters by scholars and researchers was uniformly regulated in 2014.
-The German Broadcasting Ar chive (Deutsches Rundfunkarchiv, or DRA), a non-profit foundation of Germany’s broadcasting association ARD and Deutschlandradio, is also open to outsiders.
+The German Broadcasting Archive (Deutsches Rundfunkarchiv, or DRA), a non-profit foundation of Germany’s First Broadcasting System (ARD) and Deutschlandradio, is also open to outsiders.
 One of the country’s largest media archives, the DRA houses large collections of audio and video recordings, written materials, publications and documents.
 The audio-visual holdings date back to the beginning of sound and video recording, thereby documenting the evolution of broadcasting in Germany.
-Major points of emphasis include radio broadcasting up to 1945 and radio and television broadcast ing in the former state of East Germany
+Major points of emphasis include radio broadcasting up to 1945 and radio and television broadcasting in the former state of East Germany.

 Music archives